 - Fit & Fresh Cool Coolers Slim Lunch Ice Packs – Set of 4 — I actually got the large flat ice packs from the large Fit & Fresh lunch boxes.
 The boxes were terrible and warped in the dishwasher, but I love the ice packs that were in them.
 I haven’t seen the larger ice packs for individual sale, but I did find the smaller version.
-I like these better than the wrap around ice packs because they are made of a solid hard plastic and I don’t have to worry about them getting punctured.
+I love the solid hard plastic ice packs since I don’t have to worry about them getting punctured.

 - Ball Plastic Freezer Jar — I LOVE these.
 These are perfect for yogurt & fruits.
 I’ve even put salsa in them 🙂 The best part, it doesn’t leak!